imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/recommended-wallet-setups/level-2.md

  3. Setup an Offline Air-Gapped Computer.
  4. Shutdown/boot into Tails OS on USB on the Offline Air-Gapped Computer.
  5. Click “+ (plus sign) -> Network Settings -> Disable All Network Connections -> Add -> Start Tails”
- 6. Copy MEW off the SD Card into the “Tor Browser” folder, open the dist folder
+ 6. Copy MEW off the SD Card into the “Tor Browser” folder, and then open the dist folder.
  7. Unplug SD card.
  8. Right-click `index.html` -> “Open with Tor Browser”.
  9. Enter a strong passphrase, save the wallet file in the Tor Browser folder, restore wallet with passphrase to get the address, and record the address in a text document.